-In 2018, Macedonia had a population of 2.1million people with a GDP of $12.7 billion, and a GDP per capita of $6,100.
+In 2019, Macedonia had a population of 2.1 million people with a GDP of $12.7 billion, and a GDP per capita of $6,100.
 In the past two decades, Macedonia’s economic growth was the most stable in the Western Balkans, its GDP per capita more than doubled, and it went from a low income to an upper middle-income country status.
-Despite the stagnation period of 2017, Macedonia’s economy grew by 2.7% in 2018 and it is expected to gradually rise to 3.2% by 2020.
-The main drivers of growth include private consumption, fueled by increases in employment, wages, and lending to households– contributing 2.4 percentage points, followed by net exports – contributing 1.7 percentage points, and government spending, which contributed 0.8 percentage points.
-Employment is reported to have grown by 2.5% in 2018.
-However, while employment increased in 2018, more than half of their working age population remains unemployed or not looking for work.
+Despite the stagnation period of 2017, Macedonia’s economy grew by 2.7% in 2018 and then 3.6% in 2019.
+The main drivers of growth include private consumption, fueled by increases in employment, wages, and lending to households– contributing 2.4 percentage points, along with significant growth in the construction, industry, wholesale, and retail sectors.
+While unemployment dropped by over 3 percentage points between 2018 and 2019, the unemployment rate remains high at 17.3%.